programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 print("Done.")
 ```

-With four DDCs we have 12 plots in total: one for each misclassification pairing.
+With four DDCs we have 12 plots in total: one for each pairing.
 While the TF/IDF plots are not, in and of themselves conclusive with respect to the assignment of any _one_ thesis, it does help us to get to grips with the aggregate differences: in each case we see vocabularies from another discipline (*e.g.* the physics of energy) employed in the service of the DDC-assigned discipline (*e.g.* Economics).

 **Figure 5.
 TF/IDF word clouds for ‘misclassified’ theses by DDC1 group**![Misclassified Biology DDC](./images/DDC_Cloud-c4-ddcBiology-tfidf.png)